 General Assembly

-General Assembly – GA helps people with career transformation and helps close the skills gap for your next job.
+General Assembly – GA helps people with career transformation and helps close the skills gap for their next job.
 The company offers expert-led workshops and training courses in coding, data, design, digital marketing, and more.

 The Daily Job Hunt – If your job hunting effort needs a boost, this career newsletter may be just what you need.
 For example, it has helpful career advice from experts.
-Also, it has fresh ideas and recommendations like creating a personal video.
+Also, it has fresh ideas and recommendations, like creating a personal video.
 Plus, it has easy-to-read tips for improving your job search.
 Sign up for free.

 The Digital Detective.